OceanBioME/OceanBioME.jl/paper/paper.md

 We currently provide a simple Nutrient-Phytoplankton-Zooplankton-Detritus (NPZD) model [@npzd], and an intermediate complexity model, LOBSTER [@lobster], we have set up a straightforward "plug and play" framework to add additional tracers such as carbonate and oxygen chemistry systems and additional forcing.
 A key feature of this package is the easy ability to modify models or add different formulations.
 If a user wanted to implement a different model they could use the existing ones as a template and modify only a few lines of code where the ODEs are defined as functions.
-They can build their model within our framework to easily couple with the other model components such as light attenuation and sediment.
+They can then insert their model into our abstracted framework to easily couple with the other components such as light attenuation and sediment.
 We provide a detailed tutorial describing how to-do this, which also serves as a good description of how our models are setup.

 These `AdvectedPopulations` are supported by `Boundaries` modules which are easy to apply and provide information at the top and bottom of the ocean.